 While paperwhites and amaryllis are ready to plant and grow,

-all other bulbs must be cooled to fulfill their winter dormancy
+all other bulbs must be cooled for a time to fulfill their

-requirements before they will flower.
-This cooling process
+winter dormancy requirements before they will flower.
+This

 Choose a pot shallow and wide enough to hold several bulbs.

-set the bulbs in root side down, then fill the container with
+of the pot, set the bulbs in root side down, then fill the

-fine stones, sand, light potting mix or other material until
+container with fine stones, sand, light potting mix or other

-the bulbs are about two-thirds covered.
-The bulbs already
+material until the bulbs are about two-thirds covered.
+The

-contain all the nutrients needed to bloom once, and too rich
+bulbs already contain all the nutrients needed to bloom once,

-a soil may cause them to rot.
-Water up to the base of the
+and too rich a soil may cause them to rot.
+Water up to the

-bulbs.
-Or use a hyacinth glass: Fill with water to the base
+base of the bulbs.
+Or use a hyacinth glass: Fill with water

 After watering, cover the pot with plastic, punch a few holes